DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

 ⭐ After confirming that your Sim can be read and displayed, go to ***Settings > Software Update*** <br/>
 and make sure that ***UICC Unlock*** is displayed.
 > 💡 If you have an active Sim Card, make a test call, or browse the internet to make sure service is working before continuing. 💡 <br/>
-> ⚠️ If you do NOT have an active Sim Card, connect to Wifi before continuing. ⚠️
+> ⚠️ If you do NOT have an active Sim Card, connect to Wifi before continuing if you haven't already. ⚠️

 ⭐ After ensuring ***UICC Unlock*** is showing in Software Update you can now move on to flashing firmware again.